IBM-Cloud/clouddatabases-helloworld-kubernetes-examples/mongodb/README.md

-# clouddatabases-postgresql-python-on-kubernetes overview
+# clouddatabases-mongodb-python-on-kubernetes overview

-clouddatabases-postgresql-helloworld-python is a sample IBM Cloud application which shows you how to connect to an IBM Cloud Databases for PostgreSQL service to an IBM Cloud Kubernetes Service application written in Python
+clouddatabases-mongodb-helloworld-python is a sample IBM Cloud application which shows you how to connect to an IBM Cloud Databases for MongoDB service to an IBM Cloud Kubernetes Service application written in Python

 ## Running the app on IBM Cloud